ChewKeanHo/Hestia/src/generator/README.md

 ### Before You Start

-You should take a look inside the `views` component for any existing compatible and usable implementations.
-This saves time and make things a lot easier to do.
-Usually, a simple `routers` and `start.sh` configurations are sufficient (refer documentations below).
-Otherwise, you can follow the following to create yours.
+The main documentations of each generators are located inside the `presenters` directory, within their respective `README.md` Markdown formatted file.
+They are organized in the `Business Needs-to-Know` strategy.
+You should read through the generator's documentations first before proceeding to perform any new development.

+If you're new to this project, then the following steps might guide to towards a seasoned maintainership.

+This project uses pure POSIX Shell script entirely and is already configured to auto-import all functions inside `entities`, `views`, and `interactors`.
+Hence, you can go ahead and use the functions directly without explicit import.

+**1 function is only allowed in 1 source code**.

 #### (1) Work on Views

 Start working on `views` rendering functions first.
-These functions should not validate data quality but only focus on rendering the output.
-Data sanitations and validations belongs to `entites` component.
+These functions only focus on rendering the source codes' output segments.
+They are **NOT SUPPOSE** to perform any data processing like sanitations and validations.
+Those are `entites` components' responsibilities.

-Use pure POSIX Shell script to work on the function.

-Due to `views` component being a primitive one in nature, it should be safe for you to make mistakes without breaking others.
+Due to `views` component being a primitive component by nature, it should be safe and easy to recover from your mistakes without breaking other components.

 #### (2) Work on Interactors

 Now map the `views` rendering functions to the corresponding `interactors` libraries.
-This is to let you familarize with how `views` (and `entities`) works alongside `interactors`.
+This is to let you familarize with how `views` and `entities` integrate with `interactors`.

-Note that if any of your `views` functions introduces a new parameter demands, all `views` functions for other languages must aligned together.
-To use or not to use it's `views` functions' internal business needs.
-However, `interactors` functions API must always stay consistent across all languages.
+Hestia generator use `context1/{context1-a.sh,...main.sh}/context2/{...}` directory organization to keep the entire generator project maintainable.
+Example, for `enums-linear` generator, the interactor is

+`enums/`                                  - designate enumeration type.
+`enums/linear`                            - designate linear enumeration nature.
+`enums/linear/write-import`               - designate the segment function type.
+`enums/linear/write-import/main.sh`       - the control file for the function.
+                                            `presenters` call this function.
+Its
+                                            sole resonsibility is to call all
+                                            specific context functions at its
+                                            level for concurrent generations.
+`enums/linear/write-import/{c,go,...}.sh` - the context-specific function.
+In
+                                            this case, it is the specific
+                                            programming rendering coordination
+                                            for `write-import` segment.

+Function names are combinations of each folders.
+Following the example above, it is `interactors_enums_linear_write_import_c`.
+For `main.sh`, remove the last context.
+Always leave the programming language as the last segment in the function naming convention.

+Some other exploration would be `locales/lang/name` interactors which yields multiple output functions per languages.
+This should give you some ideas for `interactors` component.

 #### (3) Work on Presenters (Business Logics)